Mak2006/graph-nosql-labs/Cassandra Concepts.md

 ![](https://i.imgur.com/x7E3GTh.png)
 C* isa thus an AP database by defulat.

 Without Joins how does C* handle data.
 In C*, we create tables specific to the queries required, redundant data is there in the table.
 Tables are denormalized.
 As such when upsert is made it is written to multiple tables.
+The primary keys are different and the data is same, inserted into two tables.
 ![](https://i.imgur.com/3dytiQl.png)

 ## Cassandra data types